arrilot/dotenv-php/README.md

 ### Other methods

-There is way to ensure that a specific variable dotenv variable exists.
+There is way to ensure that a specific dotenv variable exists.
 Example:

 ```php
 DotEnv::setRequired(['DB_USER', 'DB_PASSWORD']);
 ```
-This call must be done BEFORE `DotEnv::load`.
 If the variable is not loaded an exception will be thrown.

 ### Testing

 Q: Why are so many static calls being used?
-How I'm supposed to mock them in tests?
+How am I supposed to mock them in tests?

 A: You shouldn't mock `DotEnv` class.
 Just override what you need using `set` or `load` methods.
 Note that `load` method understands arrays too.